NicolaDM/phastSim/README.md

 - **random_tree.py**, which efficiently generates a random birth-death tree with many tips, and

-- **compareSimulators.py**, which is used to compare the running time of phastSim with other simulators (Seq-Gen, INDELible and pyvolve).
+- **compareSimulators.py**, which is used to compare the running time of phastSim with other simulators (Seq-Gen, INDELible and pyvolve, you will need to install these yourself and provide some command line arguments telling the script where these are installed).

+- **some_experiment.sh**, a few bash scripts which automate the experiments used to produce the figures in the paper.

 ## Tests